This blog includes variants of chapters of the AI Book

 ★ 2017-: Many jobs for PhD students and PostDocs

 ★ May 2015: Highway Networks: First working feedforward neural networks with over 100 layers (updated 2020 for 5-year anniversary).
 Highway Nets excel at ImageNet & natural language processing & other tasks.
 Based on LSTM principle.
-Open their gates to get a well-known special case called Residual Nets.
+Open their gates to get a famous special case called Residual Nets.

 ★ 2014-15: Who invented backpropagation?
 (Updated 2020 for 1/2 century anniversary.)
 The "modern" version of backpropagation, the reverse mode of automatic differentiation, was published in 1970 by Finnish master student Seppo Linnainmaa.
 2020: 60-year anniversary of Kelley's precursor (1960)

 ★ Feb 2015: DeepMind's Nature paper and earlier related work